-Every Shabbat morning, congregants meet from 8:45-9:00 for bagels and coffee and from 9:00-10:20 to study the weekly Parasha (portion) together in one of four Torah study hevrot (groups).
+Every Shabbat morning, congregants meet from 8:45-9:00 for bagels and coffee and from 9:00-10:20 to study the weekly Parasha (portion) together in one of three Torah study hevrot (groups).
 These groups are open to all who want to come.
-New participants can begin any time during the year, can try one group or all of them, can come once or weekly.
+New participants can begin any time during the year, can try one group or all of them, and can come weekly or less frequently.

-In this Torah Hevra, we explore Chasidic commentaries on the weekly Torah portion, in which the rebbes of the 18th and 19th centuries wrestled with issues that are as timely as they are timeless.
-Though we read the Torah portion and the commentaries in the original Hebrew, English translations are at hand, and no knowledge of Hebrew is necessary to be a full participant in these conversations.
+- Chasidic Conversations with Rabbi Thomas – Explore Chasidic commentaries on the weekly Torah portion, in which the rebbes of the 18th and 19th centuries wrestled with issues that are as timely as they are timeless.
+We will focus on selections from Art Green’s new book, Speaking Torah: Spiritual Teachings from around the Maggid’s Table.
+Though we read the Torah portion and the commentary in the original Hebrew, English translations are at hand and no knowledge of Hebrew is necessary to be a full participant in these conversations.